 It is important to highlight these data.
 Only 8% of students think that they do not have enough competencies meanwhile the 22% of them finds in theirs teachers and in their classmates (20%) the lack of competencies.
-Self-perception about competencies to work in group properly is better than the perception of the teachers' and classmates' competencies.
+Self-perception about competencies to work in group properly is better than the perception of the teachers' and competencies.

-Other important role in the educative process is the role of the students' parents.
-Related to the need of parents' support to implement group work 52% of students think that it is not needed, 30% of them think that this support is important for group work and 18% are not sure about that.
+Other important role in the educative process is the role of t to the need of parents' support to implement group work 52% o not needed, 30% of them think that this support is important for group work and 18% are not sure about that.